Bring up the idea of a five-paragraph essay, and you’ll likely get moans and groans from parents and kids.

 It causes frustration all around, but it’s not as hard as it seems.
 The skills and techniques your children hone while using the structure of an essay will serve them in their written communication throughout life.

-So what exactly is a five-paragraph essay, and how to do we help our homeschool child achieve proficiency?
+So what exactly is a five-paragraph essay, and how do we help our homeschool child achieve proficiency?

 The Structure of the Five-Paragraph Essay